skulkarni48/karate-demo-final/README.md

 It shows tests passing, failing, percentage of pass or fail, how much time each step took

 After script execution reports are created in HTML format file.
-You can get logs and readable results under "ourproject/target/surefire-reports/" folder with script name.
+You can get logs and readable results under <a href="https://github.com/skulkarni48/karate-demo-final/tree/master/ourproject/target/surefire-reports"> Test Logs and reports folder with script name. </a>

 <a href="mock_test.gif">Example of Test Report generated for Mock Script<a>